Rei-SwitchBot/faq/en-us/Lock Ultra.md

 SwitchBot App -> Lock Ultra -> Gear Icon -> Basic Settings -> Door Lock Type Important note: The EU version of Lock Ultra with night latch feature does not support dual lock.
 2. Please set two Lock Ultra to dual-lock in the order: SwitchBot app → Lock Ultra → Gear Icon → Dual-Lock Settings.

+---
+### Troubleshooting SwitchBot Lock Ultra Not Responding After Pressing the Quick Key

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. Please check whether the quick key is enabled or set to activate with a double click in the following order: SwitchBot app → Lock Ultra → Gear Icon → Quick Key Settings.
+2. Remove the Lock Ultra from the SwitchBot app, remove and reinsert the battery, then add it again to see if the issue improves.